Financial hardship assistance if you are in Residential Care

-If you are in Residential Care, you may receive financial hardship assistance.
+If you are in Residential Care and are having trouble paying your fees, you may get financial hardship assistance.

 This can be for:

 - some, or all of your basic daily fee

 Financial hardship assistance is not granted for extra service fees.